 Nuisance neighbours and social problems affect house values

 The scourge of nuisance neighbours or harassment in the UK is something that no one wants to experience; unfortunately, there is little homeowners can do if the anti-social behaviour is blighting their neighbourhood.
 This type of conduct can give entire housing developments a bad reputation, and the resultant lack of demand inevitably leads to reduced house values.
-Types of nuisance can involve dogs, children and even parking!
+Examples of nuisance can involve dogs, children and even parking!

 The stark facts surrounding nuisance neighbours and UK house prices

-According to recent data from over-50s magazine Saga, 28 percent of over-50s have had legal arguments with neighbours.
-Around 40 percent of those legal wrangles involved boundary disputes, noise pollution and general anti-social behaviours.
+According to recent data from over-50s magazine Saga, 28 per cent of over-50s have had legal arguments with neighbours.
+Around 40 per cent of those legal wrangles involved boundary disputes, noise pollution and general anti-social behaviours.

 Leading analysts at Halifax have publicly stated that living next to nuisance neighbours has the potential to wipe up to £31,000 off the price of the average property in the UK with homeowners powerless to act.

 Sellers in problem areas may have to accept lower house prices